-Christine Petra Sellin specializes in the religious art, literature, and narrative imagination of the early modern northern Netherlands.
-Sellin completed her Ph.D. in art history at UCLA and B.A. degree in English literature at UC Berkeley.
+Art historian Christine Petra Sellin specializes in the religious painting, prints, literature, and narrative imagination of the early modern Netherlands, the Old Testament in particular.
+She holds a Ph.D. in art history from UCLA and a B.A. degree in English literature from UC Berkeley.

-Sellin was recently elected a research associate of UCLA's Center for Medieval and Renaissance Studies and an editorial board member of the Canadian Association for the Advancement of Netherlandic Studies.
-She has served as President of the American Association for Netherlandic Studies (2008-12), board member and president of the Renaissance Conference of Southern California Association, (2007-12), and board member for the Netherland-America Foundation (NAF-SCC, 2006-12).
+Sellin is a research associate of UCLA's Center for Medieval and Renaissance Studies and editorial board member of the Canadian Association for the Advancement of Netherlandic Studies.

 2003 Doctor of Philosophy in Art History, UCLA